 The diagram contains a connection trap.
 Identify the type of trap and explain what the problem is in this particular instance.

+Chasm trap, there’s a relationship between the franchise and the technician, and the technician and the car, but the diagram doesn’t show that a franchise actually owns any cars.

 Redraw the diagram in Oracle Designer with the trap corrected.